 - Depending on his or her abilities and preferences, involve the person in gift giving.
 For example, someone who once enjoyed baking may enjoy helping to make cookies and pack them in tins or boxes.
 Or you may want to buy the gift so that the person can wrap it.

-- If friends or family members ask you what you’d like for a gift, you may want to suggest a gift certificate or something that will help make things easier, like housecleaning; lawn, handyman or laundry services; restaurant gift cards; or even volunteer to visit with the person for an afternoon so you can have some time off.
+- If friends or family members ask you what you’d like for a gift, you may want to suggest a gift certificate or something that will help make things easier, like house cleaning; lawn, handyman or laundry services; or restaurant or food delivery gift cards.